 - 1. Plan to certify at least one Instructor for every 125 teens. - 2.
-Determine the amount of time it would take to train your students. - 3.
+Determine the amount of time it would take to train your entire grade level (e.g., training all students in one semester vs. across the academic year). - 3.
 The size, scope and desired timeline of your training plan will help to determine the number of Instructors needed.
 For example, a school district may choose to host a private Instructor training while a small youth-serving community program may choose to train one Instructor.